vippsas/vipps-developers/test-environment.md

   In practice this is extremely rare.
 - Push alerts may be unavailable or unstable.
 To see payment requests: Open Vipps and manually go to the "Betalinger" (i.e., *Payments*) at the bottom of the main screen.
+  You may have to "pull to refresh" on that screen.
   The background for this: The app id for the test and production apps are the same, and we are not able to distinguish between the apps when sending push messages.
 - Payment of invoices, both for _Vipps Regninger_ and _Vipps Faktura_